 - 5. For each child who is learning to use a toilet, the child's individual developmental abilities and needs must be accommodated as stated in the written policies and procedures for the center. - 6.
 Staff must investigate whenever children cry. - 7.
 Children must be allowed to form and observe their own pattern of sleep and waking periods.
-Special provision must be made so that children requiring a morning nap time have a separate area for their nap apart from space used for play.

-C. Safe Sleep Environments for Infants

-- Each infant up to twelve (12) months of age must be provided with an individual crib or futon approved for infants or other approved sleep/rest equipment meeting Consumer Product Safety Commission (CPSC) standards. - 2.
+Special provision must be made so that children requiring a morning nap time have a separate area for their nap apart from space used for play. - C. Safe Sleep Environments for Infants - 1.
+Each infant up to eighteen (18) months of age and enrolled in the infant program must be provided with an individual crib or futon approved for infants or other approved sleep/rest equipment meeting Consumer Product Safety Commission (CPSC) standards. - 2.
 In the infant room, soft bedding or materials that could pose a suffocation hazard are not permitted in cribs, futons approved for infants or other approved sleep/rest equipment.
 Soft bedding means, but is not limited to, any soft sleep surface like bumper pads, pillows, blankets, quilts, comforters, sleep positioning devices, sheepskins, blankets, flat sheets, cloth diaper bibs, plush toys, and stuffed animals. - 3.
 An infant must be placed on his/her back for sleeping. - 4.
 Alternative sleep positions for infants must only be allowed with a health care plan completed and signed by the child's physician. - 5.
 Swaddling of infants must only be allowed with a health care plan completed and signed by the child's physician. - 6.
-Each infant up to twelve (12) months of age who uses a pacifier must have the pacifier offered when being put down to sleep, unless the parent directs otherwise.
-If the infant refuses the pacifier, s/he should not be forced to take it.
-After the infant falls asleep, there is no need to reinsert the pacifier if it falls out.
-Pacifiers should not be coated in any sweet solution, and they should be cleaned and replaced regularly.
-The pacifier should be suitable for the age and size of the infant. - 7.
+Each infant up to twelve (12) months of age who uses a pacifier must have the pacifier offered when being put down to sleep, unless the parent directs otherwise. - 7.
 All sleep/rest equipment must be safe, sturdy, and free from hazards including, but not limited to: broken or loose slats, torn mattress, chipping paint or loose screws. - 8.
 Approved sleeping equipment must be firm and mattresses must fit snugly ensuring no more than two fingers are able to be inserted between the mattress and the side of the approved sleeping equipment. - 9.
 Toys, including mobiles and other types of play equipment that are designed to be attached to any part of sleeping equipment, must be kept away from sleeping infants and out of sleep environments, including hanging toys.
 Blankets and other items must not be hung from or draped over the sides or any part of sleeping equipment. - 10.
 Drop side and stacking cribs are prohibited. - 11.
 Bassinets and playpens are prohibited in child care centers unless licensed as a teen parent program when the teen parent(s) remain(s) on site. - 12.
 Other sleep equipment not manufactured for commercial use is prohibited.